eomoran/fin50040-asst3/PRICING_KERNEL_ANALYSIS.md

 #### 1. Does the pricing kernel price assets correctly?

 **Answer**: The pricing kernel does **not perfectly** price all assets.
+The pricing errors vary by portfolio type:

+- **SIZE portfolios**: Mean pricing errors of 0.75-2.4% (very good approximation)
+- **VALUE portfolios**: Mean pricing errors of 4.6-5.8% (higher, but still reasonable)

 The pricing errors are:
 - **Size portfolios**: Mean error of 3.6-5.4%, max error of 6.4-9.1%
 - **Value portfolios**: Mean error of 4.8-5.0%, max error of 7.4-8.0%

 **Interpretation**:
 - The pricing kernel constructed from MSMP should theoretically satisfy \( E[m \cdot R_i] = 1 \) for all assets
-- In practice, we observe pricing errors of 3-9%, which suggests:
+- In practice, we observe pricing errors of 0.75-6%, which suggests:
   - The MSMP-based pricing kernel is a good approximation but not perfect
   - Some portfolios may have measurement error or non-stationary risk characteristics
   - The ex-post pricing kernel may not capture all risk factors perfectly